Written by Rachael Kraft (Last Updated 3/8/2023)

 Also, be on the look-out for signs of colic.
 If your horse is exhibiting abdominal pain-pawing, looking at their sides, is trying to lay down in the trailer or during breaks, is off their feed, or seems depressed, he may be at risk for colic.
 Listen for GI sounds on the sides of their abdomen.
 If colic is suspected, consult a veterinarian.

-If you have an enclosed trailer, it is a good idea to include bedding in the trailer to help the horse be more comfortable and decrease stress on their joints and feet during travel.
+If you have an enclosed trailer, it is a good idea to include bedding in the trailer while traveling with horses.
+This will help the horse be more comfortable and decrease stress on their joints and feet during travel.
 It is not always a good idea to include bedding if you have an open stock trailer because dust stirred up by the wind can lead to respiratory and ocular problems.
 You also might consider placing a fly mask on your horse’s face if traveling in a stock trailer.

 When a shipping boot is applied correctly, they can protect your horse’s legs from trauma during transport.
 Standing wraps can also provide support and help your horse’s legs from swelling up.
 Be sure to change the wraps daily and allow your horse’s legs to air out during long unloaded rest breaks.
 Watch for rubs or irritation from improperly applied wraps.